 To avoid Wi-Fi leeches, an encrypted, password-secured Wi-Fi is necessary as many people than ever rely on Wi-Fi.
 The demand for open, fast Wi-Fi networks is high, and assume that your neighborhood won’t use your Wi-Fi network just because they have their own.

 You should secure your Wi-Fi and encrypt it with a strong password that can’t get easily cracked.
-A strong password entail;
+A strong password entails;

 - A combination of symbols, uppercase, and lowercase letters, in addition to numbers.